skyssolutions/lynxchan/src/be/Readme.txt

 pageSize(Number): amount of threads on each board page. previewPostCount(Number): number of preview posts on a thread. maxThreadCount(Number): maximum amount of threads allowed per board.
+tempDirectory: path for temporary files.
+Defaults to '/tmp'.

 db.json:
 address: address of the database.